rvatsavai/rvatsavai.github.io/_research/7-change-det.md

   <li>In addition to the biomass monitoring (which is critical for food security), my research had also resulted
     in a key capability for monitoring man-made critical infrastructures which allows comparing multi-sensor and multi-resolution images which may not have been perfectly georegistered.
-Traditional remote sensing based change detection approaches compare individual (or first/second order neighborhood) pixels to idenfify changes.
-However, image to image and map to image registrations, through increasingly becoming accurate, contains errors (often by several pixels), as a result direct pixel-wise comparision is not accurate.
+Traditional remote sensing based change detection approaches compare individual (or first/second order neighborhood) pixels to identify changes.
+However, image to image and map to image registrations, through increasingly becoming accurate, contains errors (often by several pixels), as a result direct pixel-wise comparison is not accurate.
 In addition, often changes happen at a bigger spatial footprint than individual pixels.
 To overcome these limitations, we developed a novel and unique image patch-based probabilistic change detection that shown to be not only accurate than traditional methods, but also allows multi-resolution and multi-sensor data.
 The results were published in leading venues (Procedia Computer Science,